-- 2. A warning message will appear that artifact correction is switched on, which can be problematic for later source analysis5.
-We recommend to switch off artifact correction for averaging and to load the artifact topographies again at later stages.
-Press Yes to confirm artifact correction to be turned off.
+2. A warning message will appear that artifact correction is switched on, which can be problematic for later source analysis5.
+We recommend switching off artifact correction for averaging and loading the artifact topographies again later The artifact at stages. loaded topographies can be automatically (default option) by BESA Research, or it can be loaded manually later (second radio button).
+For teaching purposes select the second option and press OK to confirm artifact correction to be turned off during averaging, and to not load artifact topographies automatically for the result file.